vert-x/mod-lang-php/README.md

 Getting the server to use SSL is just a matter of configuring the `NetServer` before `listen` is called.

-To enabled SSL the function `setSSL(true)` must be called on the Net Server.
+To enabled SSL the function `ssl(TRUE)` must be called on the Net Server.

 The server must also be configured with a *key store* and an optional *trust store*.